birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods_2_conventional.md

 * **Inverse probability of treatment weighting (IPTW)** - weight each individual by the inverse of their probability of receiving their actual treatment, resulting in equal distribution of confounders in the treated and untreated groups

 Or:
-* **Outcome regression** (i.e. multivariable regression, or standardisation) - inclusion of confounders as covariates in the model.
+* **Multivariable regression** - inclusion of confounders as covariates in the model

 `````